The UKGC: What Is It & What Does It Do?

 If you’ve ever played at an online casino, placed a bet, or bought a lottery ticket in Great Britain, the UK Gambling Commission (UKGC) has been working quietly in the background to make sure you’re protected.

-Gambling there is regulated separately by the Department for Communities under the Betting, Gaming, Lotteries and Amusements (Northern Ireland) Order 1985 — so the UKGC’s remit doesn’t extend across the Irish Sea.
+Gambling there is regulated separately by the Department for Communities under the Betting, Gaming, Lotteries and Amusements (Northern Ireland) Order 1985, so the UKGC licensing policy doesn’t extend across the Irish Sea.

-If you’d like to see which operators currently hold a valid licence, head to our UK Online Casinos List.
+If you’d like to see which gaming operators currently hold a valid licence, head to the complete UK online casinos list, which is regularly updated.

 The UKGC was created by the Gambling Act 2005, which received Royal Assent on 7 April 2005 and came fully into force in September 2007.
-Before that, regulation was patchy — a mix of local magistrates, the Gaming Board for Great Britain (founded in 1968), and a patchwork of outdated laws.
+Before that, regulation was patchy.
+There was a mix of local magistrates, the Gaming Board for Great Britain (founded in 1968), and a complex system of outdated laws.

 The 2005 Act was a direct response to two big shifts: